habedi/element-0/README.md

 ---

-Element 0 programming language is a new Lisp dialect inspired by Scheme and aims to be compliant with the [R5RS](https://www-sop.inria.fr/indes/fp/Bigloo/doc/r5rs-7.html) standard to a good degree, but not limited to it.
+Element 0 programming language is a new Lisp dialect inspired by Scheme.
+It aims to be compliant with the [R5RS](https://www-sop.inria.fr/indes/fp/Bigloo/doc/r5rs-7.html) standard to a good degree, but not limited to it.

 This project provides an interpreter for the Element 0 language written in Zig.
 The interpreter is named Elz (pronounced "el-zee") and can be integrated into Zig applications as a scripting engine.